 I was born in 1969 in Noto, a charming baroque town in the province of Syracuse, and I spent my childhood and adolescence in the neighboring town of Rosolini.

 In 1988, after obtaining my scientific maturity, I left Sicily to undertake university studies.
-Since then, first for study and then for work, I have lived in several Italian cities: Turin, where I graduated in Mechanical Engineering, Rome, where I specialized in Optoelectronics, Palermo, Piacenza and Bologna.
+Since then, first for study and then for work, I have lived in several Italian cities: Turin, where I graduated in Mechanical Engineering, Rome, Palermo, Piacenza and Bologna.

-Despite the technical studies and a job in the Public administration for more than twenty years, I have never neglected the innate love for art and the numerous forms of expression of creativity.
+Despite the technical studies, I have never neglected the innate love for art and the numerous forms of expression of creativity.

 Therefore, I have grown in parallel both the interests for technical-scientific subjects and those for artistic subjects, such as music, singing, acting, sculpture, drawing and painting.